libwww-perl/URI-db/README.md

   `key=value` pairs separated by a semicolon, `;`, or ampersand, `&`.
 These parameters may be used to configure a database connection with parameters not directly supported by the rest of the URI format.

+* The optional *fragment* part, separted by a hash mark, `#`, contains additional context information, such as a table or view name.

 Here are some database URIs without an authority part, which is typical for non-server engines such as [SQLite](http://sqlite.org/), where the path part